fireproof-storage/call-ai/README.md

 * `apiKey`: Your API key (can also be set via window.CALLAI_API_KEY)
 * `model`: Model identifier (default: 'openrouter/auto')
-* `endpoint`: API endpoint (default: OpenRouter endpoint)
+* `endpoint`: API endpoint (default: 'https://openrouter.ai/api/v1/chat/completions')
 * `stream`: Enable streaming responses (default: true)
-* Any other options are passed directly to the API (temperature, etc.)
+* Any other options are passed directly to the API (temperature, max_tokens, etc.)

 ## License

-MIT or Apache-2.0
+MIT or Apache-2.0, at your option